Home Compare LAND.L vs PSPN.SW

 Land Securities Group vs PSP Swiss Property: Which Stock Looks Stronger in 2026?

-PSP Swiss Property holds the cleaner structural position, with the lead spread across stability and profitability.
+PSP Swiss Property holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 Land Securities still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Land Securities, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with PSP Swiss Property, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.